 This report is free when you sign up for Faculty Focus, a free newsletter with effective pedagogical techniques to bring with you to both the classroom and online!

 11 Strategies for Managing Your Online Courses was created to help online instructors tackle many of the course management issues that can erode the efficiency and effectiveness of an online course.
 It features 11 articles pulled from the pages of Online Classroom, including:

-- Virtual Sections: A Creative Strategy for Managing Large Online Classes
+- Time-Saving Tips for Teaching Large Online Classes

 - Top Online Course Design Mistakes

 - Perspectives in Understanding Online Teaching and Learning Strategies for First-Year Generation Y Students